In order to be considered eligible to apply to enter the SIMG pathway, applicants will be assessed on the following questions;

 The SIMG Assessment Fee can be found in the Fees tab.

-A component of the specialist assessment process is a face-to-face interview held at the College in Melbourne.
+A component of the specialist assessment process is a face-to-face interview held at the College in Melbourne or held via video conference.
 If you are applying for specialist recognition in Aotearoa New Zealand, this interview will be held in Aotearoa New Zealand.

-There are three interview rounds per year and the dates of these in 2021 are as follows:
+There are five interview rounds and the dates of these in 2022 are as follows:

 Outcome of SIMG assessments by the College of Intensive Care Medicine